 So, if you’re a little timid and tend to shy away from speaking to people, it’s good to think about how you can deal with these things.
 Although it’s great to try to avoid conflict and all the effort that comes with it, you will never have the opportunity to get better unless you’re prepared to step outside of your comfort zone and tackle some of these issues.

 As you’ve probably noticed, business school is not for everyone.
-You do have to have the drive, passion and dedication to succeed.
+You do have to have the drive, passion, and dedication to succeed.
+Not to mention be successful with your application to business school in the first place, which is why you may want to see here for some assistance in this area.
 You also have to be able to take criticism when it’s needed.
 As with anything in life, it’s a case of practice makes perfect and all the hard work you put in today will pay off tomorrow.

 One of the biggest lessons I learned from both attending official Business School and immersing myself in the real-world business environment is one around interacting with people you work with in order to create the value which you sell on at a marked-up price.